bpratik01/Twitter-Sentiment-Analysis/README.md

 - `Twitter_data/`: Directory to store Twitter data.
 - `models/`: Directory to save trained models.
 - `app.py/`: Directory containing Python scripts for the streamlit website for the model.
+- `demo.mp4`: A demo video of how the model actually performs

 ## Contributing